Moh-Ayman/AWS-Resources-Tagging-Automation/README.md

 2- Generating seperate Lookupfile per Service to add Tags to it

-3- Automatedd Script to Creat Added Tags to Resources on AWS
+3- Automated Script to Create Added Tags to Resources on AWS

 **Repo Hierarchy:**